EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-In edition \< 2024, the returned `impl Display` doesn't capture the lifetime from the `&Vec<i32>`, so the vector can be mutably borrowed while the `impl Display` is live.
+In edition \< 2024, the returned `impl Display` doesn’t capture the lifetime from the `&Vec<i32>`, so the vector can be mutably borrowed while the `impl Display` is live.

-To fix this, we can explicitly state that the `impl Display` doesn't capture any lifetimes, using `impl Display + use<>`.
+To fix this, we can explicitly state that the `impl Display` doesn’t capture any lifetimes, using `impl Display + use<>`.

 [impl-trait-redundant-captures](#impl-trait-redundant-captures)